 NHL Game Summary - Dallas at New Jersey

-Newark, NJ (Sports Network) - Martin Brodeur stopped all 21 shots he faced to record his 98th career shutout, moving him five behind Terry Sawchuk's NHL career mark, leading the New Jersey Devils to a 5-0 rout of the Dallas Stars at Prudential Center.
+Newark, NJ (Sports Network) - Martin Brodeur posted 28 saves for his fifth shutout of the season to lead the New Jersey Devils to a 4-0 win over the Dallas Stars at Prudential Center.